 The more practice exams the better.
-Any test-prep provider worth its salt will offer official practice exams from the Association of American Medical Colleges (AAMC), the administrators of the MCAT.
+Any test-prep provider worth its salt will offer official practice exams from the AAMC, the administrators of the MCAT.
 But many offer additional exams they curated to mimic the real exam.
 If you like doing as many practice exams as possible, pick a course that offers a wide array of exams.

 Our Other Test Prep Reviews

 Not prepping for the MCAT?
 We have reviews on other test prep materials that'll help you hit the books with confidence: